~/ ~/documents ~/pictures ~/harmful.txt github

 Security can be defined as:

-Nix helps us guarantee that our software is both reproducible and secure.
+Nix helps guarantee that software is both reproducible and secure.

-One solution commonly used is to use tools such as Docker or Snap etc… that create isolated FHS environments containing a specific version along with its dependencies.
-However, there is no guarantee you will get an expected build artefacts from build instructions, as putting all the build artefacts in an isolated container only guarantees consistency, never reproducibility, as during the build-phase, tools from host’s FHS are often used, file fetches are made and the dependencies that come from other isolated environments can not be guaranteed to be the same.
+One solution commonly used are tools such as Docker or Snap, etc., that create isolated FHS environments containing a specific version along with its dependencies.
+However, there is no guarantee you will get expected build artifacts from build instructions, as putting all the build artifacts in an isolated container only guarantees consistency, never reproducibility.
+During the build phase, tools from the host’s FHS are often used, file fetches are made, and the dependencies that come from other isolated environments cannot be guaranteed to be the same.
 For example, two machines using the same container image will always get the same results, but two machines building the same container using a Dockerfile can never guarantee the same results.

 Nix first computes its derivation (this is usually done by evaluating expressions written in Nix language) for every package before building.
 This includes: